Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 - You want to dump into a toilet

-If you're an RVer that travels and stays in campgrounds and dumps at local dump stations, no, you don't need a macerator pump.
+If you're an RVer that travels and stays in campgrounds and unloads at local dump stations, no, you don't need a macerator pump.

 Otherwise, having an RV macerator system is a personal preference.